FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ```

   ### manageGeoObject
-   a GeoObject is an element place on a map.
+  A GeoObject is an element place on a map.
 It has a name, characteristics and an attitude.

   #### putGeoObject